yellowberryHN/redive/docs/guide.md

 Now you can install the new drive into the cage.
 Plug the SATA connectors back in, but don't install the cage back onto the frame, unless you aren't using the USB to SATA adapter to transfer files to your drive, in which case you can.

-Slide the subwoofer/ALLS assembly back into the cab.
+Leave the top panel off for now and slide the subwoofer/ALLS assembly back into the cab.
 Be aware that there is an alignment tab in the back of the cab where the subwoofer slots in.
 Don't screw the subwoofer down yet, you have to be able to remove it to put the top panel back on later.

 There should be a helpful diagram sticker on the front of the ALLS that shows you where to plug all of the cables in, take note of the tags on the cables that assign them different roles.
 Plug everything back in *except the monitor* as shown by the diagram, and don't put the ties back on just yet.
+At this point, you can also reinsert the keychip.

-**Don't forget the funny subwoofer connector.**
+**Don't forget to plug in the subwoofer connector again.**

 It's finally time to do some actual installing.